Daughters of the British Empire is a charitable, non-profit, non-political, non-sectarian, voluntary

 Home.
 We are also active in supporting local charities.
 We

-currently have 12 chapters with approximately 200 members in Oregon.
+currently have 10 chapters with a total of approximately 100 members in Oregon.

 Our major annual fundraisers are the

 Highland Games Tea Tent & Bake Sale in July and our British Tea,